SoufianeMoussaoui/Search-Algorithme/README.md

 Conclusion : the image demonstrates that Binary Search is more efficient for larger datasets compared to Linear Search, as expected due to their differing time complexities.

+# Depth First Search : (DFS)

+DFS explores as deep as possible along a branch before backtracking.
+It uses a stack (either explicitly or through recursion) to keep track of the nodes